spacelift-io/user-documentation/docs/product/privacy.md

 ## 7. How do we keep your information safe?

 We have implemented appropriate technical and organisational security measures designed to protect the security of any personal information we process.
 However, please also remember that we cannot guarantee that the internet itself is 100% secure.
 Although we will do our best to protect your personal information, transmission of personal information to and from our is at your own risk.
-You should only access the services within a secure environment.&#x20;
+You should only access the services within a secure environment.

 ## 8. Do we collect information from minors?